jamesxsc/c_compiler/management.md

 * Pointers

-Needs more who did what and collaboration stuff
+Needs more who did what and collaboration stuff and timelines